restify/node-restify/docs/restify.md

 * accept:
   An array of Acceptable content types this server can process.
 Defaults to `application/json`.
 Not really useful as of yet.
+* logTo:
+  An instance of `Writable Stream`.
+All restify.log messages will go to that.
+  Defaults to process.stderr.

 ## ROUTING